ArcaTop APY 4.21%

 Chase Savings (standard)0.01%Big bank

-Big-bank rates from each bank's published rate sheet, verified April 2026.
-HYSA rates from the Arca rate table (also April 2026); APYs are variable and can change without notice.
+Big-bank rates from each bank's published rate sheet, verified June 15, 2026.
+HYSA rates from the Arca rate table (also June 15, 2026); APYs are variable and can change without notice.
+All advertised rates reflect the APY a customer earns on a $10,000 balance, with qualifying-product requirements disclosed inline.

 What rates are big banks paying right now?

-Chase, Bank of America, and Wells Fargo have held their standard savings tiers near zero through both the 2020–2022 low-rate period and the 2023–2026 high-rate period.
-The published rates as of April 2026:
+Chase and Bank of America have held their standard savings tiers at 0.01% APY through both the 2020–2022 low-rate period and the 2023–2026 high-rate period.
+Wells Fargo and U.S. Bank advertise materially higher relationship rates — but only with a linked checking account.
+The published rates as of June 15, 2026:

-These banks fund a large branch and ATM network that online-first banks do not, and they price the savings account assuming most customers will not move it for a higher rate.
+These banks fund a large branch and ATM network that online-first banks do not, and they price the savings account assuming most customers will accept the rate to keep their primary banking relationship in one place.

 What rates are top high-yield accounts paying right now?

-All three are FDIC-insured.
+All seven are FDIC insured.
 Variable rates — these will move with the federal funds rate.

 How big is the dollar gap on a typical balance?